Frequently Asked Questions

 Every spring, the Young Dance Company presents a professionally produced performance that showcases works created by professional and youth artists.
 The company also has opportunities to perform throughout the year at community venues and festivals.

 Class participants are invited to perform in Young Dance annual events.
-The Fall Round Up is an informal showing and community gathering where each class has the opportunity to demonstrate what they’ve learned for each other and their family on the stage.
+The Fall Fling includes informal showing and community gathering where each class has the opportunity to demonstrate what they’ve learned for each other and their family on the stage.
 This approach allows for more class time devoted to exploring the concepts, rather than refining a routine.
-The Spring Round Up is an all school, end of year performance scheduled in May.
+The Spring Performances include an all school, end of year show scheduled in May.
 Each class learns a dance that showcases and culminates the skills they have learned throughout the academic school year.
 Class participants are encouraged strongly, but not required, to participate in these performances.
 All participants are engaged in the curriculum, regardless of whether or not they perform.
 Young Dance does not require families to purchase costumes for any performance.

 Are there costume fees in addition to tuition costs?